Table of Contents

 What to Use Instead of Miracle Gro

-The simple answer is to switch to organic gardening, which means using organic nutrient sources rather than synthetic chemicals.
+The simple answer is to switch to organic gardening, which means using organic nutrient sources rather than synthetic chemicals like the ubiquitous blue crystals from Miracle-Gro.

-If you're just getting into organic gardening, the quickest way is to check your local garden center for nutrient sources which are OMRI-approved.
+If you're just getting into organic gardening, the simplest way is to check your local garden center for nutrient sources which have the "OMRI-approved" stamp on them.

 What Does OMRI-Approved Mean?